jsta/wisc_chtc_examples/README.md

 ### Submit file

-Every CHTC job has a "submit" file which specifies:

-1. The path to an `executable` shell script

-2. The paths to one or more files (`transfer_input_files`) to transfer to the job server
+Every CHTC job has a "submit" file which specifies 1) The path to an `executable` shell script and 2) the paths to one or more `transfer_input_files` to transfer to the job server.

-in addition to some boilerplate settings.

 <details>
 <summary>Submit file template</summary>